AI in restaurant management & kitchen operations

 The system upsells and ensures order accuracy, aiming for a seamless experience.
 White Castle executives note that Julia allows staff to engage with customers rather than rattling off orders, creating a more hospitable vibe.

-In addition, some restaurants deploy autonomous robots for front-of-house service.
-AI-powered delivery robots (like Bear Robotics’ “Penny” or Pudu’s bots) can carry trays of food to tables.
+Some restaurants deploy autonomous robots for front-of-house service.
+AI-powered delivery robots (like Bear Robotics' "Penny" or Pudu's bots) can carry trays of food to tables.

-For instance, AI-equipped robots use onboard cameras and navigation algorithms to shuttle meals through a dining area, letting servers concentrate on customer care.
+AI-equipped robots use onboard cameras and navigation algorithms to shuttle meals through a dining area, letting servers concentrate on customer care.
 These robots recognize tables and avoid obstacles, helping small teams handle busy service periods without dropping plates.

 Voice AI is also being tested in drive-thrus industry-wide.
 A Deloitte report notes that voice ordering is an emerging use case: operators are piloting AI systems that take orders by phone or speaker, automating the order-entry process.